 cTAKES on Ivy Windows VMscTAKES Overview cTAKES or The clinical Text Analysis and Knowledge Extraction System, is a Mayo Clinic developed Natural Language Processing (NLP) tool used to extract information out of clinical records.
 It is open-source, and built on the Apache Unstructured Information Management Architecture. cTAKES is modular, expandable, for a number of generic use cases, and contains excellent best practice notes. cTAKES Usage cTAKES components Some of cTAKES components are listed below: Sentence boundary detection (OpenNLP technology) *Tokenization (rule-based) Morphologic normalization (NLM’s LVG) POS tagging (OpenNLP technology) Shallow parsing (OpenNLP technology) Named Entity Recognition Negation and context identification (both based on NegEx) cTAKES Named Entities cTAKES contains the following Named Entities:

 User Licensed Stata on Ivy Windows VMsStata Overview Stata is a graphical data analysis tool developed by StataCorp, and is short for Statiscs and Data.
 It is used in various disciplines, including biomedicine, economics, epidemiology, among others.
 It is capable of performing statistical analysis, simulations, regression, and data management.
 Besides the standard version Stata also ships with the MP version (multi=processing), and SE for large databases.
-NB Users requesting an installation of Stata would be required to bring their own license.
+Users requesting an installation of Stata are required to provide their own license.
 Please consult with us before requesting an installation.
 You may also request a Stata license from the UVa Software Gateway

 UVa Licensed IDL on Ivy Windows VMsIDL Overview IDL, short for Interactive Data Language, is an interactive shell based data analysis programming language.
 Used vastly in medical imaging, it can quickly create visualizations and graphs of large data sets in a few easy steps due to its vector nature.
 FORTRAN users would be familiar with the IDL syntax.
 IDL is not to be confused with Java IDL or Microsoft IDL.
 Licensing We have a limited number of IDL Licenses available, which are provided on a first-come-first-serve basis.
 As a consequence, availability of IDL on your VM is not always guaranteed once a VM request is submitted.
 Please consult with us before requesting IDL.